Consumer Medicine Information

 Things you must do

-If you plan to have surgery (that requires an anaesthetic), including dental surgery,
+If you are going to have surgery, including dental surgery, tell the surgeon, anaesthetist

-tell your doctor or dentist that you are taking Paxam.
+or dentist that you are taking this medicine.

-Tell your doctor if you feel that Paxam is not helping your condition.
+Tell your doctor if you feel that this medicine is not helping your condition.

 If you continue to have seizures (fits) your doctor may need to adjust or review your